websavers/centos2alma_openvz/README.md

 **TOMCAT NOTE**: if you use tomcat, it will be removed prior to conversion because it breaks the conversion process.
 You will need to manually re-install it after conversion and will probably need to restore its configuration files.

+**DOCKER NOTE**: if you use docker-ce package, it will be removed prior to conversion.
+If you're using docker through Plesk, it should automatically re-install after conversion.
+If you were using this manually, you'll need to manually install it.

 # Usage

 Check to be sure the container is recognized as convertible by almaconvert8: